|Roberts, Dale & Company

 Journal of the Society of Chemical Industry, July 31, 1889, pp. 528-530:

-Picric acid explosion on June 22, 1887 wrecked
+Picric acid explosion on June 22, 1887 wrecked the

 worker.
 The plant soon closed.

-Photo: Courtesy of TUC Library Collections,
+Photo: Courtesy of TUC Library Collections, London

 Metropolitan University.
 Click to enlarge.

 Reproduction of "Report on the Circumstances Attending a Fire and Explosion at Messrs.
 Roberts, Dale & Co.'s Chemical Works,